vitoo/vontar-x3-armbian/README.md

-# Installing Armbian Linux on Vontar X3
+# Installing Armbian Linux on Vontar X3 (or other s905 devices)

 This is how i installed Armbian on vontar x3 TV box.
 To use it as a linux server (or mini pc).

-I hope it will help you
+I hope this will help you